Using Centreon el7 ISO¶

-Select the hard disk drive and the I will configure partitioning option, then click Done:
+Select the hard disk drive and the I will configure partitioning option, then click on Done:

-Using + button create your own partitioning file system following documentation prerequisites then click Done:
+Using the + button create, your own partitioning file system following the instructions in documentation prerequisites, then click on Done:

 A confirmation window appears.
-Click Accept Changes to validate the partitioning:
+Click on Accept Changes to validate the partitioning:

-Enable all network interfaces and define hostname then click Done:
+Enable all network interfaces and define hostname, then click on Done:

-Enable or add a NTP server, click OK then Done:
+To enable or add a NTP server, click on OK, then on Done:

 Define and confirm root user password.
-Click Done:
+Click on Done:

-- Connect to your server using a terminal and execute:
+- Connect to your server using a terminal and execute the command: